Central banks have changed their tone on gold

 When reading the mainstream media, one can be persuaded to think all central banks are willing to “print” money to infinity and lower interest rates as far as they can—or launch a variety of the same—pushing us further into the abyss.
 Some of them, though, aren’t that ignorant and are actively preparing for when paper currencies are forced to be devalued by the weight of debt issued in said currencies.

 There’s one more development at a Western central bank I like to share.
-The Banque de France—whose vaults were a vibrant part of the global gold market during the classical gold standard—has not only upgraded its metal but also enhanced its entire vaulting infrastructure since the GFC.
-From BDF:
+The BDF—whose vaults were a vibrant part of the global gold market during the classical gold standard—has not only upgraded its metal but also enhanced its entire vaulting infrastructure since the GFC.
+From the BDF:

 Since the 2008 financial crisis, there has been renewed interest in gold from reserve managers.